-After the retreat should any questions about the practice or anything comes up feel free to send an email back to us and we'll get you an answer.
+After the retreat should any questions about the practice or anything come up feel free to send an email back to your guide or firstname.lastname@example.org and we will get back to you with an answer.

 You can see how important the 6R process is.
 When the hindrance finally let’s go, a state of Jhāna arises.
 The release can be extreme, or gentle.
 You never know.
 You are fully aware, and you feel very good.
 You notice you have no hindrances at all and can stay on your object for a long time.

 But, alas, some of you thought about the process a little too much and didn't quite understand how to do this but hopefully, you will soon.
 If you meditate daily your mind WILL figure it out!
 It might take a little more time with the instructions, and that’s ok.
 You have gotten a start and listened to the basic talks.